denisecase/kafka-producer-earthquake/README.md

 This project streams real-time earthquake data from the USGS API to a Kafka topic and a data file.
 It is part of a pipeline that illustrates analyzing live geospatial data.

+This repo uses GitHub Actions to deploy a cloud-based Kafka producer for free.
+Click the Actions tab and review the .github/workflows folder to see more.

 ## Environment and Local Execution

 Use the following PowerShell commands from the root project folder to: